Joanne Weir Maestra de Cocina

 Tellez and his family moved to the North Bay in mid-December and he has spent the past month-and-a-half familiarizing himself with the kitchen at Copita and it’s many different vendors.
 Regarding Northern California’s bounty of ingredients, Tellez says, “for me it’s top notch, the best I’ve ever seen.”

-Tellez describes his cooking as contemporary Mexican, and says he will be adding his own twists to existing dishes as well as bringing his own signature items to the mix, including mussels steamed with mezcal and green tomatillos.
+Tellez describes his cooking as contemporary Mexican, and says he will be adding his own twists to existing dishes as well as bringing his own signature items to the mix, all the while hewing to the seasonality of the abundant local resources.

 Amy Svendberg Managing Partner